jneug/typst-mantys/src/api.typ

 }

 /// Adds a custom type to link to a type definition in the manual.
+///
+/// - name (string): Name for the new type.
+/// - target (str, label, location, dictionary): Target to link the type to.
+Can be anything the #doc("link") function accepts.
+/// - color (color): A color for the type.
 #let add-type( name, target:none, color:theme.colors.dtypes.type) = {
   state("@mty-custom-types").update(types => {
     let t = types